log-ox/log-ox.github.io/index.md

 ## Registration
 Are you interested in attending LoG-Ox?
-Please register with this [form](https://docs.google.com/forms/d/e/1FAIpQLSfrH97fSxo2tpIjR_8VG-XexxB9clVUfqcAZle38dSgHRfclw/viewform?usp=sf_link).
+Please register with this form (due to large demand we have deactivated the form, please check later or email us if you want to sign up!).

 ## Contact